hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/06_mongoose_populate_adv_querying.md

 ### `Aggregate.prototype.exec()`
 - In Mongoose, `a query is not executed until we call the exec() method`.
+- Executes the aggregate pipeline on the currently bound Model.
+- Return a `Promise`

 For example, in the following code: